Couples Therapy in Vienna – Diana Tutschek Marriage Counselling

 Diana Tutschek was awarded by Global Health & Pharma (GHP) for contributions to global health and wellness

-I am a licensed counsellor offering couples therapy in Vienna at Diana Tutschek Paartherapie on Stumpergasse 48, 1060 Wien, as well as online marriage counselling internationally (in English).
+I am a licensed psychological counsellor (GISA Nr.
+36779604) offering couples therapy in Vienna at Diana Tutschek Paartherapie on Stumpergasse 48, 1060 Wien, as well as online marriage counselling internationally (in English).
 My work aims to help clients address marital challenges, understand the causes of distress and resolve relationship crises.
-I received my professional qualifications in the UK (King’s College London) and Austria (University of Vienna and AAP).
+I received my professional qualifications in the UK (King’s College London), Austria (Universität Wien and Österreichische Akademie für Psychologie) and the USA (Institute of Dr Shapiro).

 Through the relationship treatment course, you can achieve various goals, including: